 The simplest taste receptor in the mouth is the sodium chloride receptor.
 Salt is a necessary component to the human diet and enhances the flavour of foods.
-However, the average UK consumer tends to consume way more than needed (about 2-3 times above recommended daily limit), and our palates adapt to crave more salt.
+However, the average UK consumer tends to consume way more than needed (about 2-3 times above recommended daily limit), and the more we consume the more our palates adapt to crave more salt still.

-Interestingly though, when individuals reduce the amount of salt in their diets, their taste buds adjust and adapt to be satisfied with less.
+Interestingly though, when individuals reduce the amount of salt in their diets, their taste buds re-adjust and adapt to being satisfied with less.

 As a flavour enhancer, adding salt to traditionally sweet dishes is necessary to amplify the sweet notes.
-A pinch of salt is core to most baked dessert recipes.
+A pinch of salt is core to most baked dessert recipes for example.

 Sourness is a taste that detects acidity.
 These taste buds detect hydrogen ions from organic acids found in foods.
 This mouth puckering sensation is common in citric fruits such as lemons and oranges, as well as tamarind and leafy greens.

 The sour taste can also be obtained from foods soured through fermentation such as kombucha, kefir and yogurt, or through the addition of vinegar for example.